An extension of Deligne-Henniart's twisting formula and its applications: Applications

-Here $\lambda_{E/F}(\psi):=W(Ind_{E/F}(1_E),\psi)$, the Langlands $\lambda$-function for the extension $E/F$ (cf. \cite{SABJNT}, \cite{SABJAA}).
-Since for a given Heisenberg representation $\rho$, the maximal isotropic subgroups for $\rho$ are not {\bf unique}, there will be many maximal isotropic subgroups $H$ for $\rho$, hence their fixed fields $E$.
+Here, $\lambda_{E/F}(\psi):=W(Ind_{E/F}(1_E),\psi)$ is the Langlands $\lambda$-function for the extension $E/F$ (cf. \cite{SABJNT}, \cite{SABJAA}).
+Because for a given Heisenberg representation $\rho$, the maximal isotropic subgroups for $\rho$ are not {\bf unique}, and {\it there will be many maximal isotropic subgroups $H$ for $\rho$}, hence their fixed fields $E$ are also not unique.

 Suppose that for a Heisenberg representation $\rho$, we have two different maximal isotropic subgroups $H_1$, and $H_2$ of $G$.
-Let $E_1$ and $E_2$ be the fixed fields of $H_1$ and $H_2$ respectively.
-Then we can write
+Let $E_1$ and $E_2$ be the fixed fields of $H_1$ and $H_2$, respectively.
+Then, we can write

-Then
+Then,

-Now if we notice equation (\ref{eqn 6.2}), the right hand side depends on $E_i$ ($i=1,2$).
-But root number of $\rho$ is unique for its equivalence classes.
-Therefore, to give explicit formula for $W(\rho,\psi)$, one needs to give a formula (invariant) which is independent of the choice of $E_i$.
-For a Heisenberg representation $\rho$ of $G_F$ dimension prime to $p$, one can see explicit invariant formula for $W(\rho,\psi)$ in \cite{BZ}.
+Now, if we notice equation (\ref{eqn 6.2}), the right-hand side depends on $E_i$ ($i=1,2$).
+However, the root number for $\rho$ is unique for its equivalence classes.
+Therefore, to give an explicit formula for $W(\rho,\psi)$, one needs to give an invariant formula, that is, it is independent of the choices of $E_i$.
+For a Heisenberg representation $\rho$ of $G_F$ dimension prime to $p$, one can see an explicit invariant formula for $W(\rho,\psi)$ in \cite{BZ}.

-\begin{exm} Let $\rho=\rho(X,\chi_K)$ be a 2 - dimensional Heisenberg representation of $G_F$, where $F/\bbQ_p$ and $p\ne 2$ (see Example (\ref{Example for Heisenberg reps}) in Appendix for explicit description for $2$-dimensional Heisenberg representations).
-Then we will have $Gal(K/F)\cong \bbZ/2\bbZ\times\bbZ/2\bbZ$.
-Therefore, there are three maximal isotropic subgroups $H_i (i=1,2,3)$ for $\rho$, and hence $E_i/F (i=1,2,3)$ are three quadratic extensions of $F$.
-It can be proved (cf. \cite{SABJNT}, Lemma 4.7 on pp. 191-192) that $\lambda_{E_i/F}(\psi)$ are not same.
-Similarly, it also can be proved that $W(\chi_{E_i},\psi)$ are also not same.
-Therefore we simply cannot use equation (\ref{eqn 6.2}) for giving explicit formula for $W(\rho,\psi)$.
+\begin{exm} Let $\rho=\rho(X,\chi_K)$ be a two-dimensional Heisenberg representation of $G_F$, where $F/\bbQ_p$ and $p\ne 2$ (see Example (\ref{Example for Heisenberg reps}) in the Appendix for an explicit description of a two-dimensional Heisenberg representations).
+Then, we have $Gal(K/F)\cong \bbZ/2\bbZ\times\bbZ/2\bbZ$.
+Therefore, there are the three maximal isotropic subgroups $H_i (i=1,2,3)$ for $\rho$, and hence $E_i/F (i=1,2,3)$ are the three quadratic extensions of $F$.
+This can be proved (cf. \cite{SABJNT}, Lemma 4.7 on pp. 191-192) that $\lambda_{E_i/F}(\psi)$ are not the same.
+Similarly, it can also be proved that $W(\chi_{E_i},\psi)$ are also not the same.
+Therefore, we cannot use equation (\ref{eqn 6.2}) to give an explicit formula for $W(\rho,\psi)$.

 \end{exm}